 Service Service Description These services are thought to fully comply with the HCBS rule requirements because they are provided in the recipients private home in which individuals are allowed full access to the community and choice of all services and supports.
-Most of the individuals on this waiver do not wish to seek employment.
-Behavioral This service provides behaviorally-based assessment and intervention for participants Consultation and/or positive behavior support plans, necessary to improve an individual's Training and independence and inclusion in their community, increase positive alternative behaviors, Intervention and/or address challenging behavior.
+Behavioral This service provides behaviorally-based assessment and intervention for participate Consultation and independence and inclusion in their community, increase positive alternative behaviors Training and Intervention and/or address challenging behavior.
 Career This service engages waiver recipients in indentifying a career direction and Planning developing a plan for achieving integrated employment at or above minimum wage and include planning for sufficient time and experiential learning opportunities to allow for appropriate exploration, assessment and discovery processes for learning about career options.
-Nursing Services that are provided when nursing services furnished under the approved State Services plan limits are exhausted.
+Nursing Services that are provided when nursing services furnished under the approved St Services plan limits are exhausted.
 The scope and nature of these services do not otherwise differ from nursing services furnished under the State plan.
 Counseling This service provides problem identification and resolution in areas of interpersonal Services relationships, community participation, independence, and attaining personal outcomes.
 Non-Medical Service offered in order to enable waiver participants to gain access to waiver and other Transportation community services, activities and resources, as specified by the service plan in addition to medical transportation provided under the State Plan.
 Nutrition This service includes assessment of the individual's nutritional needs, development Counseling and/or revision of recipient's nutritional plan, counseling and nutritional intervention, observation and technical assistance related to successful implementation of the nutritional plan.
-Residential This service is designed to ensure the health and welfare of individuals receiving Support residential support services from agencies in order to assure those services and Management supports are planned, scheduled, implemented and monitored as the individual prefers, and needed, depending on the frequency and duration of approved services.
+Residential This service is designed to ensure the health and welfare of individuals receiving Support residential support services from agencies in order to assure those services and Management supports are planned, scheduled, implemented and monitored according to the Individual Service Plan established with the individual.

-Residential This service is to ensure the health and welfare of the individual through protective Support Services oversight and supervision activities and supports to assist in the acquisition, improvement, retention, and maintenance of the skills necessary for an individual to successfully, safely, and responsibly reside in their community. successionly, salery, and responsibly reside in their community.
-These services a re those that are thought to fully comply with changes to current policy and regulation. ovide a list of needed changes and a timeline for compliance.
-Day Day habilitation services focus on enabling the participant to attain or maintain his or Habilitation her maximum functional level and shall be coordinated with any physical, occupational, or speech therapies in the service plan.
-These services are provided in a non-residential setting. non residentital setting.
-Supported This service consists of intensive, ongoing supports that enable participants, for whom Employment competitive employment at or above the minimum wage is unlikely absent the r J provision of supports, and who, because of their disabilities, need supports, to perform in a regular work setting.
-These services are provided in a non-residential setting. in a regular work setting.
+Residential Support Services This service is to ensure the health and welfare of the individual through protective oversight and supervision activities and supports to assist in the acquisition, improvement, retention, and maintenance of the skills necessary for an individual to successfully, safely, and responsibly reside in their community. re those that are thought to fully comply with changes to current policy and regulation.
+The State will pr ovide a list of needed changes and a timeline for compliance.
+Day Habilitation Day habilitation services focus on enabling the participant to attain or maintain his or her maximum functional level and shall be coordinated with any physical, occupational, or speech therapies in the service plan.
 These services are provided in a non-residential setting.
-Prevocational Services that prepare a participant for paid or unpaid employment that include teaching Services such concepts as compliance, attendance, task completion, problem solving and safety.
+Supported Employment This service consists of intensive, ongoing supports that enable participants, for whom competitive employment at or above the minimum wage is unlikely absent the provision of supports, and who, because of their disabilities, need supports, to perform in a regular work setting.
+These services are provided in a non-residential setting.
+Prevocational Services Services that prepare a participant for paid or unpaid employment that include teaching such concepts as compliance, attendance, task completion, problem solving and safety.
 Services are not job-task oriented, but instead, aimed at a generalized result.
-These services are provided in a non-residential setting. services are provided in a non-residential setting.
-L
+These services are provided in a non-residential setting.